Hyundai Bayon Review 2025: Price, specs & boot space

 It drives just like a slightly higher riding Hyundai i20, really, with light yet precise steering and a plethora of tech on hand to keep you on the straight and narrow.

-Selecting sport mode on the centre console adds a bit of weight to the steering but it otherwise a bit pointless.
-If you want a small SUV that's fun to drive, you'd be much better looking at the aforementioned Ford Puma instead.
+Selecting sport mode on the centre console adds a bit of weight to the steering but it's otherwise a bit pointless.
+If you want a small SUV that's fun to drive, you'd be much better looking at the Ford Puma instead.

 Ride quality is pretty good, coping well with bumpy road surfaces.
-It helps that you can't buy the Hyundai Bayon with anything bigger than 17-inch alloy wheels, while the entry-level Bayon SE Connect comes with 16-inch alloy wheels.
+It helps that you can't buy the Hyundai Bayon with anything bigger than 17-inch alloy wheels, while the entry-level Bayon Advance, or the previous SE Connect, comes with 16-inch alloy wheels.
 Generally, the smaller the wheel the bigger the tyre, and that provides a squishier ride quality.
 It's certainly the case here.

-The Hyundai Bayon is offered with a 1.0-litre mild-hybrid engine available with a choice of two power outputs (100PS or 120PS) along with a six-speed manual or seven-speed dual-clutch automatic gearbox.
+Previously.
+Hyundai offered the Bayon with a mild-hybrid engine available with a choice of two power outputs (100PS or 120PS) along with a six-speed manual or seven-speed dual-clutch automatic gearbox.

 Don't get too excited about the word 'hybrid' – this isn't a proper ('self-charging') hybrid, rather a 48-volt system which uses a degree of electrical assistance to help out the petrol engine.
 As such, the car can't travel under electric power alone (aside from, perhaps, as you coast to a stop).
 It ought to be very efficient, though, and the mild-hybrid setup provides a small boost in performance.